Are you haunted by your fear of rejection? Blame evolution.

 Most of us are familiar with how painful rejection can feel.
 For some people, however, the mere idea of rejection is so intolerable that they go to great lengths to avoid it.
 This may be by engaging in people-pleasing, self-sabotage, avoidant behaviour, problematic boundaries, or a constant need for reassurance and external validation.
 These patterns often hold us back from meaningful relationships and a fulfilling life.
 One major driver behind this fear is our deep-seated need to belong.

-The need to belong
+The need to belong - how evolution shapes our fear of rejection

 Throughout our evolution as a species, humans have developed a deeply ingrained instinctive need to belong to a group or community.
 Historically, being a part of a group meant better resources, more protection from predators and support with caring for infants.
 Staying within the safety of the tribe provided better conditions for thriving and, on many occasions, was a question of life or inevitable death.
 This meant that natural selection started to favour individuals equipped to form and sustain good relationships with others.
 Our need to belong therefore became an inherent part of the human experience.

-Social media
+Social media and amplified rejection sensitivity

-Stepping out of the pattern
+Stepping out of the fear driven pattern

 Becoming aware of where our fear of rejection stems from can help us manage it differently in the future.
 Recognising its natural protective origin can support us in moving away from self-blame and shame and towards self-compassion and curiosity.
 From here, we can look for ways to regulate our fear-related physical responses and challenge our negative thoughts and beliefs.
 Building healthier coping strategies becomes more achievable once we understand what’s behind our less helpful relationship patterns and start recognising when we are engaging in them.
 Not every group, community or a relationship is a good fit for us.
 Rejection can sometimes guide us towards people and spaces that better align with our values and appreciate us the way we are.
 Although rejection is a part of life and we can’t avoid it, learning to better understand ourselves will help us start experiencing it as an unpleasant set-back rather than a threat to our existence.